kokkos/kokkos-core-wiki/HierarchicalParallelism.md

       }
     };

 The `set_scratch_size` function of the `TeamPolicy` takes two or three arguments.
 The first argument specifies the level in the scratch hierarchy for which a specific size is requested.
 Different levels have different restrictions.
-Generally the first level is restricted to a few tenths of kilobyte roughly corresponding to L1 cache size.
+Generally, the first level is restricted to a few tens of kilobytes roughly corresponding to L1 cache size.
 The second level can be used to get an aggregate over all teams of a few gigabyte, corresponding to available space in high-bandwidth memory.
 The third level generally falls back to capacity memory in the node.
 The second and third argument are either per-thread or per-team sizes for scratch memory.
 Note like previously discussed, the setter function does not modify the instance it is called on, but returns a copy of the policy object with adjusted scratch size request.

 Here are some examples: